millerthegorilla/ansible-collection-picoreos/README.md

 Each of the secondary roles has a tag which allows you to skip those roles if you want.
 Available role tags are:
 ```
+rpi4_coreos           allows you to skip the rpi4_coreos role
+req_install           allows you to skip the req_install role
 devsec                allows you to skip both os_hardening and ssh_hardening
+fail2ban              allows you to skip the fail2ban role
+harden_server         allows you to skip the harden server role
 devsec_os_hardening   allows you to skip devsec.os_hardening
 devsec_ssh_hardening  allows you to skip devsec.ssh_hardening
 nordvpn               allows you to skip the nordvpn role
+req_remove            allows you to skip the req_remove role
 ```

 ## devsec_hardening